 The sessions previously added to the spreadsheet have now been added to the workspace agenda:

 Note: This approach of exporting and importing agenda and session information via a spreadsheet can also be used to make multiple edits or updates to user information.
 Simply export the .XLS, make the necessary changes to the session information in the spreadsheet, and then upload the updated spreadsheet to the system again.
 Alternatively, you can always use the bulk edit functionality directly in Backstage to make bulk changes.

-For the next steps in this Getting started series, please continue to the Adding speakers to the workspace agenda sessions article.
+Continue to the Adding speakers to the workspace agenda sessions article.